MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 - Choi, M., & Hohl.
 A. (2024).
 Derivation of Spatiotemporal Risk Areas and Travel Behaviors During Pandemic Through Reverse Estimation of Mobility Patterns by Agent-Based Modeling, Spatial and Spatio-temporal Epidemiology.
 Under review (1st round)

 - Choi, M., Seo, J., & Hohl.
 A. (2024).
 ABTS: Agent-Based Travel Scheduler.
-In process
+In progress

 ###### Figure 1 shows the framework of ABTS.
 ABTS utilizes a three-step process to generate the initial outcome of individual travel schedules: 1) Comprehensive Travel Classifier, 2) Land-Use Estimator, and 3) Individual Travel Schedule.
 The output of ABTS includes individual daily trip chains that consists of each trip purpose, occurrence time, destination, duration, and mode, tailored according to age group.